manoj287/UnitConversion/README.md

 ## Alternate way to deploy from jenkins.

+Precondition: Your Jenkins should be configured under global tools configuration with git exe directory and necessary plugins installed.

 1. Copy the Jenkins job folder named "unitconversion" into the jenkins jobs directory and restart jenkins.

 2. Now you should see a new job named "unitconversion".